2011 UEFA Europa League final: Venue

-The Aviva Stadium in Dublin, Republic of Ireland, was selected to host the final match of the 2011 UEFA Europa League, at a meeting of the UEFA Executive Committee, on 29 January 2009.
+The Aviva Stadium in Dublin, Ireland, was selected to host the final match of the 2011 UEFA Europa League, at a meeting of the UEFA Executive Committee, on 29 January 2009.
 A bid from the then under-construction Irish venue was put forward by the Football Association of Ireland (FAI) and the Dublin City Council.
 It had competition from Arsenal's Emirates Stadium, but as Wembley Stadium was picked to host the Champions League final, Arsenal's bid was ruled out on the grounds that UEFA does not allow the same country to host its two major competition finals in the same season.
 This selection confirmed that Ireland would host its first-ever European football club competition final.

 The new 50,000 all-seater stadium was built on the site of the old Lansdowne Road ground, with the intention of continuing the location as the home of the Irish national rugby and football teams.
 Demolition work began in late May 2007 and lasted two months.
 Erection of the infrastructure initiated in January 2009, and by October, the roof was fully installed; in the following month, construction of the pitch took place.
 The stadium was completed and handed over in April 2010 to the FAI and Irish Rugby Football Union (IRFU).
 It was officially opened on 14 May 2010, and on 11 August 2010 hosted its first international football match, between the Republic of Ireland and Argentina.

 On 12 February 2009, the naming rights for the new stadium were bought by the British multi-national insurance company Aviva, for a ten-year period.
 However, because UEFA sponsorship regulations forbid advertising of brands outside of the organisation during competition matches, the venue would be referred as "Dublin Arena" during the final.
 Venue preparations for the final included the removal of every advertising and stadium branding elements unrelated with UEFA and its official sponsor partners.
 Stadium director Martin Murphy explained that the whole process was a "big operation", through which they had to "cover the signs on the stadium facade itself" and that "the three tiers [would] have Uefa [sic] branding across them, covering any existing sponsors."
 It also involved an increase in the number of media facilities and seats.